ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 weight: 1
 ---

-Upon moving to Mott's Corners, Edward restarted his general store on his own, now simply called E. H. Mills.
-Jonas clerked for his father, as did Emily, eventually taking over the store after Edward's death and operating it under the name M. E. Mills until her death in 1937.
+After moving to Mott's Corners in Mar 1889, Edward restarted his general store on his own, now simply called E. H. Mills.
+Both Jonas and Emily clerked at E. H. Mills.
+Emily took over the store after Edward's death and operated it under the name M. E. Mills until her death in 1937.
+Soon thereafter, Jesse Brewer took over the store and ran it for many years under her name, after which, the building became the location of the post office.
+The Mills' store structure survives today and is located at 484 Brooktondale Road.

 <!--more-->

-This photo shows Mills' store as it looks presently, at 484 Brooktondale Road: .
+Mills' store, Summer 2021:

 {{% fig "today/2021-08-07-484-Brooktondale-Road-looking-southeast" "800" /%}}
 {{% fig "today/2021-08-07-484-Brooktondale-Road-looking-southwest" "800" /%}}